semiloker/areole/docs/PERFORMANCE.md

 note, and the note is the point: an unfair comparison presented without one is worth less than no comparison at all.

+Case names are the scene names `ar_bench` uses, so a row here can be read against the same row in the scene tables above. `dashboard` is absent on purpose: comparing a whole realistic interface would mean replaying areole's drawing through a rival, and areole has no public command list to replay.
+Adding library API to serve a benchmark is a worse trade than leaving the row out and saying why.

 `spread` is how far each engine's per-epoch median moved, areole first. `read` says whether the ratio survives that noise: **solid** when the effect is more than twice the combined spread, **marginal** when it merely exceeds it, **noise** when it does